Oregon Repertory Singers: Recordings

 Other ORS recordings include a compact disc of Rachmaninoff's Vespers with members of the Moscow State Chamber Choir under Vladimir Minin.

-In 1995 ORS was included, along with Chanticleer and The King's Singers, in a compact disc Christmas Around the Country, which was distributed nationally by National Public Radio.
+In 1995, ORS was included, along with Chanticleer and The King's Singers, in a compact disc Christmas Around the Country, which was distributed nationally by National Public Radio.
 An excerpt from the 1995 Glory of Christmas concert broadcast on NPR's Performance Today was so well-received that two hour-long specials on ORS followed.

-In 2018 ORS released "Shadows on the Stars" with Gothic Records, an album featuring the music of Pacific Northwest composers, including among others Morten Lauridsen.
+In 2018, ORS released "Shadows on the Stars" with Gothic Records, an album featuring the music of Pacific Northwest composers, including among others Morten Lauridsen.
 The album earned the group the America Prize in Choral Performance for the community chorus division.

 Directors

-In April 2011, it was announced that following the retirement of thirty-five year veteran artistic director Gil Seeley, the ensemble is headed by Ethan Sperry, Director of Choral Activities at Portland State University.
+Following the retirement of thirty-five year veteran artistic director Gil Seeley, the ensemble has been headed by Ethan Sperry, Director of Choral Activities at Portland State University, since 2011.